 Must students have post-college, full-time work experience before attending the program?

 No, this is not a requirement.
 Students are eligible to apply to the program during their senior year of college for the following year.
 Conversely, students who have been out of school for multiple months or many years are also encouraged to apply.
 Whether through coursework, internships, study abroad, language experience, living overseas, and/or full-time work experience, the Asian Studies Program highly values applicants who can inform the Admissions Committee of their commitment to the study of Asia.

 The average age of recent entering classes is 25 years old.

 How long does it to take to fulfill the degree requirements of Georgetown University's M.A. in Asian Studies (MASIA) Program?

 Georgetown University's M.A. in Asian Studies (MASIA) degree consists of 36 credits.
 Students take 4 non-language courses plus, if applicable, one language course per semester during their first year of study.
-Students can opt to complete their second year of coursework over a full-time basis in the fall semester only or elect to complete their second-year coursework on a part-time basis for the full academic year.
+The MASIA degree is a two-year degree (four semesters), but can be completed in three semesters.
+For detailed information on course structure, please reach out to firstname.lastname@example.org

 Can you tell me more about Georgetown University's M.A. in Asian Studies (MASIA) degree?